storm-technologies/StormTechnicalTest/README.md

    - Use Pinia or similar to manage the state for your Todo list.

 2. **Functionality**:
-   - Allow users to add and view todo items.
+   - Allow users to add, update, delete and view todo items.

 3. **Styling**:
    - Style your application using Tailwind CSS for design consistency.